 Share this Article

-Editor’s note: An earlier version of this post was published in February 2019 and has been updated with new information for April 2020.
-Click here for more of Brick Underground's coronavirus coverage.
+Editor’s note: An earlier version of this post was published in April 2020 and has been updated with new information for March 2021.

 The lowdown: Instacart was founded in 2012 and delivers from national chains like Aldi, BJs, Costco, ShopRite, and Target.
-Plus, NYC staples like Fairway, Keyfood, and The Food Emporium.
-You can also schedule delivery in advance, and you can choose back-up options in case your first choice is sold out.
+Plus, NYC staples like Fairway, Keyfood, The Food Emporium, and Wegmans.
+You can also choose back-up options in case your first choice is sold out.

-Fees: Instacart’s delivery fees range from $4 to $8, depending on what time you have your order delivered and the size of your order—plus a 5 percent service fee.
+Fees: Instacart’s delivery fees start at $4 for same-day deliveries over $35, and vary for one-hour deliveries and small deliveries—plus a service fee.
 Delivery fees are higher during busier times, and there is a $10 delivery minimum.
 With Instacart Express, a membership of $99 a year or $10 a month, all orders over $35 are delivered for free and with a reduced service fee.

 Location: Instacart is available city-wide, but stores vary by neighborhood.

-The bottom line: If you want the basics from your go-to grocery store, but don’t have patience for the long lines.
-(Or you want Costo’s croissants but don’t have a membership).
+The bottom line: If you want the basics from your go-to grocery store, but don’t want to wait in line.
+(Or you want Costco’s croissants but don’t have a membership.)

 The lowdown: Mercato was founded in 2015 and delivers from independently-owned butchers, grocery stores, and specialty shops (a great way to support local businesses during the pandemic).
 Every retailer is picked based on quality and has their own page that includes Yelp reviews and information about the business.

 Fees: Mercato’s delivery fees range from $5 to $25, depending on how far you live from the store.
-With the Mercato Green membership, the Neighborhood Plan (stores within three miles), cost $8 a month, and the City Plan (stores within 10 miles) costs $23 a month, you can get unlimited free delivery (plus they plant a tree for every Green order placed).
+With the Mercato Green membership, the Neighborhood Plan (stores within three miles), costs $8 a month, and the City Plan (stores within 10 miles) costs $19 a month, you can get unlimited free delivery (plus they plant a tree for every Green order placed).
+You can try a 30-day trial for free.

 Location: Mercato is available city-wide, but stores vary by neighborhood.

-The bottom line: If you want to support your local deli or specialty shop, or the cold cuts from Fairway aren’t cutting it.
+The bottom line: If you want to support your local deli or specialty shop.

 Fees: Amazon Fresh is free for Amazon Prime members ($13 a month or $119 a year) and you only have to pay a delivery fee if the order is under $35.